seerajakonnur/Machine-Learning/Classification_of_cancer_data_using_ML/Readme.md

 # Classification of tissue samples into cancerous and non-cancerous samples based on Multi-omics data using machine learning

 These codes were developed to carry out a classification task (classifying tissues into cancerous and non-cancerous samples).
 The data used was multi-omics data.
 It includes mRNA, miRNA (micro RNA) and methylation data.
 During the project, analysis was carried out using all three types of omics data separately as well as using a multi-omics approach.
 The methodology followed was same for all.
 This folder all scripts developed for methylation data.
-As the dimensionality of multi-omics data is high, two dimensionality reduction techniques were used viz.
-ANOVA F-value and PCA.
+As the dimensionality of multi-omics data is high, three dimensionality reduction techniques were used viz.
+ANOVA F-value, stacked autoencoders and PCA.

 # ANOVA F-value approach: